opulencephp/docs/http-requests-responses.md

 > **Note:** This is similar to the data in `$_FILES`.  `getFiles()` returns a `Parameters` object.

 Opulence converts `$_FILES` data into an array of `Opulence\HTTP\Requests\UploadedFile` objects.
 This provides an easy-to-use wrapper around PHP's built-in upload capabilities.
-Each `UploadedFile` object has the following methods:
+Each `UploadedFile` object extends `\SplFileInfo` and adds the following methods:

 ```php
 // The actual mime type of the uploaded file (secure)